Identifying and characterizing tRNAs and other non-coding RNAs through computational and experimental genomics and transcriptomics

 On the computational side, we design and develop algorithms, such as the widely adopted tRNAscan-SE, to identify tRNA genes in genomic sequences using probabilistic models and comparative genomics.
 We have developed a robust, specialized tRNA-seq data analysis pipeline for studying small non-coding RNA gene expression (tRAX).
 We have also designed a purely genomic method for improving tRNA characterization by inferring gene activity state (tRAP).
 In the dry lab, database development is a major task for continuation of data curation from our discoveries and providing latest resources to the research communities.

-The lab is currently taking both MCD biology and School of Engineering graduate students who have a keen interest in one or more of these areas.
-Postdocs with strong backgrounds in RNA biochemistry (esp. small RNAs) or microbial physiology (esp. in Archaea) are encouraged to apply to the lab (please send an email and CV).
-If you are not currently a graduate student at UCSC, please see information for Bioinformatics program or MCD Biology program.
-I only take enrolled grad students after a rotation in the lab (please do not email requests for direct admittance to either program through my lab).
+Our lab trains both molecular biology and bioinformatics graduate students who have a keen interest in RNA biology.
+Postdocs with strong backgrounds in computational RNA analysis or non-coding RNA biochemistry are encouraged to apply to the lab (please send an email and CV).
+If you are not currently a graduate student at UCSC, please see information for the Graduate Program in Biomedical Sciences and Engineering (PBSE).
+Please do not email requests for direct admittance to the program through my lab.